Emergent quantum criticality, Fermi surfaces, and AdS2: Emergent quantum critical behavior III: Fermi surfaces

 \item The form of retarded Green function~\eqref{spinorG} and scaling behavior~\eqref{poem} again have a nice interpretation in terms of the RG picture described earlier; while the location of the Fermi momentum $k_F$ is governed by the UV physics (just like in real solids), the scaling exponents~\eqref{poem} near a Fermi surface are controlled by the dimension of the corresponding operators $\sO_{\vk}$ (with $|\vk| = k_F$) in the IR CFT.
 Note that while the specific value of $\nu_{k_F}$ depends on $k_F$ as an input parameter, its functional dependence on $k_F$ is fixed by the IR CFT.

-\item For $\nu_{k_F} < \ha$, the corresponding operator in the IR CFT is relevant\footnote{Recall that the dimension in the IR CFT is $\delta_{k_F} = \ha + \nu_{k_F}$.}.
+\item For $\nu_{k_F} < \ha$, the corresponding operator in the IR CFT is relevant\footnote{Recall that the dimension in the IR CFT is $\delta_{k_F} = \ha + \nu_{k_F}$.}\footnote { Note added: The correct notion of `relevant' and `irrelevant' here has been explained in \cite{Faulkner:2010tq}.
+The pertinent issue is the dimension of the product of the operator in the IR CFT and a free fermion representing the boundstate at the Fermi surface. }.
 From~\eqref{ane}, the imaginary part of the pole is always comparable to the real part and thus the quasi-particle is never stable.
 Also note the ratio~\eqref{ane} depends only on the IR data.
 Another important feature of the pole is that its residue~\eqref{residue} goes to zero as the Fermi surface is approached.
 In particular, the smaller $\nu_{k_F}$, the faster the residue approaches zero.

 \item When $\nu_{k_F} > \ha$, the corresponding operator in the IR CFT is irrelevant.
 The real part of the dispersion relation~\eqref{poem} is now controlled by the analytic UV contribution and becomes linear with a ``Fermi velocity'' given by $v_F$. $v_F$ is controlled by UV physics and will have to be found numerically by solving the outer region equations (see fig.~\ref{fig:vF} and discussion of the next subsection).
 The imaginary part of the pole is still controlled by the dimension of the operator in the IR CFT.
 In this case the width becomes negligible compared with the real part as the Fermi surface is approached $k_\perp \to 0$, so the corresponding quasi-particle becomes stable.
 Furthermore the quasiparticle residue is now non-vanishing~\eqref{residue}.
 Note the scaling exponent of the width $\Ga$ is generically different from the $\omega^2$-dependence of the Landau Fermi liquid.